 Top Cushioned Minimalist Running Shoe

-At the same time, the EVERUN topsole provides the best cushioning—lively, responsive, smooth, and strong.
-If you want an energetic but comfortable ride, the Kinvara 10 is a great option.
+At the same time, the PWRRUN midsole provides the best cushioning—lively, responsive, smooth, and strong.
+If you want an energetic but comfortable ride, the Kinvara 12 is a great option.

-Finally, thanks to flexfilm—a strong, lightweight material melded to the upper, you’ll have a seamless flexible feel with fewer layers in the shoe.
+Finally, thanks to a lightweight upper, you’ll have a seamless flexible feel with fewer layers in the shoe.
 Plus, the mesh upper is breathable yet supportive, reducing fatigue while keeping your feet dry.